Pinnacle by Kyle Purnell, Brian Caswell, and Joel Dickinson

 Rich Relish says...

 I like to pride myself on people seeing something which they've never seen before. [...]
-Rich modifies tricks to fit the audience, such as using Brian Caswell’s Pinnacle to reveal a wedding couple’s date through card selections—often evoking strong emotional reactions.
+Using Brian Caswell’s Pinnacle to reveal a wedding couple’s date through card selections often evokes strong emotional reactions.

 Performance videos